Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ### 8.6 The Functional Role of Noise: Error Correction Requires Exploration

-A crucial counterpoint: **noise is not just the enemy—it is also the medicine**.
+A crucial counterpoint: **noise is not just the enemy; it is also the medicine**.
 Systems require a certain amount of inherent and learned noise to correct mistakes.

 #### 8.6.0 Intuition: The Stuck Lock